 - Interns are to work with a variety of clients, gaining experience not only with varying presenting concerns but also in regards to dimensions of diversity.
 Interns will have a weekly average of 10 -15 therapy hours, which may include individual, group, and couples.
 There will be a mixture of short-term and long-term clients (2-3).

 - Interns will provide 4 hours of initial appointment coverage weekly.

 - Interns will lead or co-lead a minimum of two therapy, support, or psycho-educational groups during the internship year.

 - Interns will participate in multiple outreaches each semester, including presentations, workshops, tabling, and being present at student events on campus.

 - Interns will be involved in one consultation/liaison relationship with another unit on campus.
-The liaison relationship will be developed based on input from the interns.
+The liaison relationship will be developed based on needed collaborations across campus.

 - Interns will provide supervision to graduate assistant(s) and/or mental health counseling interns during the second half of the internship.
 Supervision will include weekly meetings, tape review time, and giving evaluation/feedback to the student.

 - Interns will be evaluated formally by their supervisors at the end of each semester.
 These evaluations will assess current strengths and weaknesses and will be used to focus on the next semester’s supervision.
 Less formal evaluations will be scheduled with the interns’ individual supervisors and the Training Director.
 Interns will evaluate their supervisors each semester and formally and informally evaluate their internship program at the end of the year.

 - Interns will spend 3-4 hours per week in training seminars that combine didactic and experiential learning.

 - Interns will increase their awareness, knowledge, and skills about multicultural issues.
 They will participate in discussions with staff members about diversity issues and learn how to integrate multicultural considerations into clinical work.
 Interns will also consider how their clinical work is impacted by contemporary issues impacting the world at-large.
 Interns will be expected to actively participate in the year-long diversity and social justice seminar.
 Interns will also engage in outreach experiences that includes interacting with students from diverse backgrounds.

 Provision of Psychological Services